awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 **Parameters:**
 + `SkipInactiveTaskDefinitions`: `true`

 This control checks whether an active Amazon ECS task definition that has host networking mode also has `privileged` or `user` container definitions\.
 The control fails for task definitions that have host network mode and container definitions where `privileged=false` or is empty and `user=root` or is empty\.
+This control only evaluates the latest active revision of an Amazon ECS task definition\.

 If a task definition has elevated privileges, it is because the customer has specifically opted in to that configuration\.
 This control checks for unexpected privilege escalation when a task definition has host networking enabled but the customer has not opted in to elevated privileges\.